yw2006/developerNews/README.md

 ### Environment Variables

-Create a `.env` file in the `server/src` directory with the following content:
+Create a `.env` file in the `server` directory with the following content:

 ```dotenv
 ENV=development